GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 __Community members__

-- Make some notes about the hazards and the exposures you think one could have encounterd in the past.
+- Make some notes about the hazards and the exposures you think one could have encountered in the past.
 Guiding questions could be:
     - Which areas were affected?
     - How often is this happening?
     - How severe was this hazard event? (e.g. how high was the flood level)
-    - Which consequences could this have for individuals? (e.g. destrucitons of houses, lost livilihoods)
+    - Which consequences could this have for individuals? (e.g. destructions of houses, lost livelyhoods)
 - Distribute some roles: old persons, students, teachers, or other community members
 - Beyond that, give your roles some characteristics, you can be creative.
 Some ideas to start with:
     - very suspicious person, questions a lot if community should be part of this activity and if there is an added value for the community.
     - fearful character, wants to participate but is afraid of sharing information and its consequences.
     - old person that has lots of knowledge but cannot orientate on the map.
     - very motivated person that wants to map more that is asked for/needed.
     - Which other characters spring to your mind?
-Maybe someone who just moved to the place, has a lot of question to other particpants,...
+Maybe someone who just moved to the place, has a lot of question to other participants,...

 ### 2. Participatory Mapping Simulation

 __Now it is time to show your acting ability.__
-It might seem a bit stange at first, but try to stay in your character.
+It might seem a bit strange at first, but try to stay in your character.
 This can help you a lot to understand challenges and motivations later on.

 The Participatory Mapping Simulation is led by the facilitators:
 1. Present the project and the activity that is planned (mapping project)